Drew Bundini Brown: Death

-Brown died on 24 September 1987 in Los Angeles County, California at the age of 59 from medical complications of injuries sustained in a previous car accident.
-He pinched a nerve in his spine in the crash and subsequently suffered a serious fall at home, from which he never recovered.
+Brown died on 24 September 1987 in Los Angeles County, California, at the age of 59 from medical complications of injuries sustained in a previous car accident.
+He suffered a pinched nerve in his spine in the crash and subsequently had a serious fall at home, from which he never recovered.
 He was visited by Ali on his deathbed.
-His body was buried at Page Jackson Cemetery, in Sanford, Florida.

 Personal life

 Brown had one brother, Elbert James Brown.
 In the early 1950s, while living in Harlem, New York City, Brown married Rhoda Palestine, whose family was Russian-Jewish.
 Due to this relationship, Brown later converted to Reform Judaism.
 They married at a time when interracial relationships and marriages were considered by many as taboo, and had one son, Drew Brown III (born January 20, 1955, in Harlem).

-According to the autobiography of singer Ruth Brown (no relation), he was also the true father of her son Ronald David Jackson (“Ronnie”), though he was unaware of this during the boy’s childhood.
+According to the autobiography of singer Ruth Brown (no relation), he was also the true father of her son Ronald David Jackson (“Ronnie”), though he was unaware of this during the boy's childhood.

 His son Drew III joined the United States Navy and became a Medium Attack Bomber pilot flying the A-6 Intruder.
 After retiring from the Navy, he wrote a bestselling book, You Gotta Believe, and became a nationally known speaker.